 Because of its favorable location, fishing in Tortuguero happens all year round.

-Some of the fish species that you can catch here include the sailfish, the snook, the bass and the giant tarpon.
+Some of the fish species you can catch here include the sailfish, the snook, the bass, and the giant tarpon.

 From January to June, the majority of your catch will be tarpons.
 From September to December, bass dominates the waters.